BesPick/BesPick/README.md

 1. Copy `.env.example` to `.env.local`.
 2. Grab the minimum secrets: Clerk publishable + secret keys, your Convex deployment slug/URL, and both PayPal client credentials (one copy goes in the `NEXT_PUBLIC_*` variables, the other in the server-only variables alongside `PAYPAL_CLIENT_SECRET`).
-3. Install dependencies with `npm install`.
-4. Run `npx convex dev` in Terminal A so Convex generates types and exposes an API URL.
+3. Run `npx convex dev` in Terminal A so Convex generates types and exposes an API URL.
-5. In Terminal B, run `npm run dev` to boot the Next.js app.
+4. In Terminal B, run `npm run dev` to boot the Next.js app.
-6. Visit `http://localhost:3000` and sign in via Clerk; admins can head straight to `/admin/create`, everyone else can test `/payments`.
+5. Visit `http://localhost:3000` and sign in via Clerk; admins can head straight to `/admin/create`, everyone else can test `/boost`.
-7. Leave `PAYPAL_ENVIRONMENT=sandbox` until you have verified the full checkout flow with sandbox buyer accounts, then switch to `live`.
+6. Leave `PAYPAL_ENVIRONMENT=sandbox` until you have verified the full checkout flow with sandbox buyer accounts, then switch to `live`.
-8. Optionally run `npm run lint` before opening a PR to catch obvious regressions.
+7. Optionally run `npm run lint` before opening a PR to catch obvious regressions.

 ### Environment Variables